CNN founder Ted Turner, a pioneer of cable TV news, dies at 87

 This story has been updated with additional information.

-CNN’s Elise Zeiger, Kimberly Arp Babbit, Liam Reilly and Dan Q. Tham contributed to this story.
+CNN’s Elise Zeiger, Kimberly Arp Babbit and Dan Q. Tham contributed to this story

 The-CNN-Wire